Are Lawn Mower Blades Reverse Threaded?

 Step #4: Loosen the Nut

-You can trust our lawnmower experts when we say that using very little force won’t be effective when trying to loosen the blade’s nut.
+You can trust me when I say that using very little force won’t be effective when trying to loosen the blade’s nut.
 However, applying more force may lead to hurting your hand.
 If all else didn’t work, use a breaker bar for extra help.

 Step #5: Attach the Replacement Blade